feathersjs/feathers/docs/guides/basics/starting.md

 [Try it out live >](https://stackblitz.com/edit/node-m7cjfd?embed=1&file=index.html)

-If you now in the browser go to
+Now in the browser if you go to

 ```
 http://localhost:3030